-where $\delta_\text{dist}^2 = \frac{K^2}{K-1} \text{Var}(\xi_1)$.
-Thus, under this model, the variance of the perturbation is proportional to the variance in the unperturbed distribution.
-This raises the question whether this property is specific for the considered example or whether it holds in more generality.
-We will see that under a symmetry assumption, there exists only one type of perturbation model, which is equivalent to the one considered above.
+We see that under the distributional perturbation model introduced earlier, the variance of the perturbation is proportional to the variance in the unperturbed distribution.
+This raises the question whether there are other ``symmetric" random perturbation schemes that do not satisfy the variation inflation property in equation~\eqref{eq:var-inflation}.
+The following result gives a negative answer to this question.
+We will see that under a symmetry assumption, there exists only one type of perturbation model, which is equivalent to the one in equation~\eqref{eq:var-inflation}.
 Roughly speaking, the symmetry assumption states that two events that have equal probability under $\mathbb{P}$ are perturbed in a similar fashion.
 In the following, we write $\mathbb{Q}$ for the marginal distribution of $(D,\xi)$, where first the perturbation $\xi$ is drawn and then $D \sim \mathbb{P}^\xi$.
-The proof of the following result can be found in Section~\ref{sec:proof-theorem-2}. \begin{theorem}[Characterization of isotropic perturbation models] Let $(D,\xi) \sim \mathbb{Q}$ and assume that there exists a function $h(\bullet)$ such that $h(D)$ is uniformly distributed on $[0,1]$.
-Let $\mathbb{P}^\xi = \mathbb{Q}( \bullet | \xi)$ and let $\mathbb{P}$ denote the marginal distribution of $D$ under $\mathbb{Q}$.
-Assume that for any $D$-measurable events $A$ and $B$ with $\mathbb{P}(A) = \mathbb{P}(B)$,
+The proof of the following result can be found in Section~\ref{sec:proof-theorem-2}.